HVAC Search Engine Optimization

 HVAC Keyword List

 The list can get very long in the HVAC industry so we always want to start with the most important keyword for your business, which is your company name.
 Ranking for your company name is something many new companies neglect when first starting out and it is one of the easiest keywords to capture.
 Let’s get started.

 Plumber Near Me

-Ranking in Search Engines for Your Company Name
+Ranking for Your Company Name

 Your website is read by Google and because of this, it is extremely important to have your Name in text throughout the site.
 I specifically point this out because many HVAC companies add the name of their business to their logo image and think that they have satisfied this minimal requirement.
 The big secret is that, believe it or not, Google can not read that image.

 The search engines only know what they can read in text format.
 Your image on the home page of your site could be half the size of the browser window with text big enough to read across the room and unless you label that image properly, search engines will never be able to see the name of your company.
 We’ll talk more on this in a bit.